vanniktech/gradle-maven-publish-plugin/docs/other.md

 === "build.gradle"

     ```groovy
-    group = "com.example.project"
-    version = "1.0.3-SNAPSHOT"
-    // note that it's currently not possible to modify the artifact id through the DSL
-    // by default `project.name` is used, to modify it use gradle.properties
+    mavenPublishing {
+      coordinates("com.example.mylibrary", "library-name", "1.0.3-SNAPSHOT")

       // the following is optional

-    mavenPublishing {
       pom {
         name = "My Library"
         description = "A description of what my library does."